 After public consultation and hearings, the Council notified the decision version of the plan change.
 These decisions could be appealed to the Environment Court before 18 November 2024.
 HortNZ did not file an appeal.
-The plan is not yet operative, but district councils do have to give effect to the plan change when writing their own plans or making district plan changes.
+The plan is now partially operative as of April 2025, meaning the provisions that have not been appealed are in full effect.
+District councils have to give effect to the plan change when writing their own plans or making district plan changes.